 4) Learn how to manage your new account.
 Ask your bank or credit union about free classes and other opportunities to learn about account management, financial planning, and more.
-Bank on Bloomington also offers a free workshop.
+Check out the next section for financial education opportunities.

 5) Visit these financial stability resources to help you on the path to financial success.